 I paid off the last dollar of those loans on June 15th, 2012.

 My road to paying off student loans was a long one with many twists and turns.
+I had considered finding a company that would refinance student loans.
 I will begin a three-part series tomorrow that expands on my three main phases of paying off my student loan debt: